opencog/motor/README.md

 using a low-level API, perhaps similar to the unix commands `cd` and `ls`, and perhaps with some `open` and `close` as the walk is being performed.

+### Motor Control
+The crawler can be thought of as a motor: it moves around from here to there.
+Not in physical 3D space, but in a virtual world of filesystems.
+Like all good motors, it needs a motor-control system.
+For crawlers, this is conventionally a collection of rules about what kinds of data to ignore, where not to go, how to bound the search to some limited domain.

+As a practical example, the `/etc/updatedb.conf` file in Linux systems with slocate/plocate installed provides a list file system types that shuld not be crawled (the `/tmp` direectory.
+NFS mounts.
+The `/proc` filesystem) More sophisticated config files can be found in the `/etc/systemd` folder.
+These config files are nice because they are human-readable, human-editable and yet encode significant behavioral constraints.
+Yet another example is the pervasive use of JSON and YAML files to configure a vast variety of modern software systems.

+So the controller needs a configurable control system.
+Here's the catch: as the agent learns about the system it is exploring, it needs to be able to modify this configuration.
+Since the agent is running [Atomese](https://opencog.org/wiki/Atomese), the config info needs to be in Atomese.
+This creates problems.
+* Atomese is human-readable, but barely.
+It's verbose.
+There's a reason people use JSON and YAML but not s-expressions (or, god forbid, XML).
+* The config is not to be stored in a file, because the config is itself a dynamic object, being acted on, updated and changed (by the agent).

+Since we're bootstrapping, it's probably reasonable to start with a text file holding the config, and ingest that.
+Those familiar with large systems are aware of several problems.
+One is that typically, one needs to have to manage multiple config files.
+Well, you can check them into `git`, but now, it lives there, outside of where Atomese can touch it.

+Many sysadmins like to use a GUI to manage their systems.
+These days, the GUI is typically a web-based control panel.
+And, for this project, it would also be nice to have a web-based control panel of some kind.
+See how design requirements spiral out of control?
+All this for a control system that becomes effectively obsolete, when the agent takes over and starts manipulating the control file to it's own ends.

+### Dynamic control

 Status